MirandaLyu/Distributed-System-Experiment/README.md

 # Distributed System Experiment

 This is a project built for learning the concepts in distributed system.
+The code displayed just shows the main files for each part.

 All parts built and tested by following instructions on [here](https://gortonator.github.io/bsds-6650/).